Yale New Haven Health System/Wiggin and Dana Diversity Scholar Program

 The Yale New Haven Health System/Wiggin and Dana Diversity Scholar Program is committed to promoting diversity in the health law profession.
 Qualified students of diverse backgrounds are encouraged to apply.
 Diversity is a broad concept that includes but is not limited to race, religion, color, age, gender, national origin, sexual orientation, disability, socio-economic and/or veteran status.

 Interested candidates should submit a resume, undergraduate and law school transcripts, a writing sample, contact information for two references, and a cover letter explaining why they are interested in the program.
-Please submit application materials between December 1, 2014 and January 9, 2015 by completing an online application.
+We will begin accepting applications for 2016 on December 1, 2015.